Signaturgruppen-A-S/soloid-authenticator-documentation/getting-started.md

 ## Accessing the API
 In order to utilize the SoloID Authenticator API you first need a valid API client (client_id + client_secret).
 For your first run, try out the demo service provider API client (see above).
+The client_id is mapped to one specific SoloID Authenticator service (name + logo), so it is the client_id used that decides which SoloID Authenticator service to make requests on behalf of.

 > Contact Signaturgruppen when ready for a commercial agreement and for setting up your own SoloID Authenticator services.